deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 As of JDK 11, which is the current LTE version, the below garbage collectors are available and the default used is chosen by JVM based on hardware and OS used.
 We can always specify the GC to be used with the `-XX` switch as well.

 -   **Serial Collector**: It uses a single thread for GC and is efficient for applications with small data sets and is most suitable for single-processor machines.
-This can be enabled using `-XX:+UseSerialGC` switch.
+This can be enabled using the `-XX:+UseSerialGC` switch.
 -   **Parallel Collector**: This one is focused on high throughput and uses multiple threads to speed up the GC process.
 This is intended for applications with medium to large data sets running on multi-threaded/multi-processor hardware.
-This can be enabled using `-XX:+UseParallelGC` switch.
+This can be enabled using the `-XX:+UseParallelGC` switch.
--   **Garbage-First(G1) Collector**: The G1 collector is a mostly concurrent collector(Means only expensive work is done concurrently).
+-   **Garbage-First(G1) Collector**: The G1 collector is mostly concurrent (Means only expensive work is done concurrently).
 This is for multi-processor machines with a large amount of memory and is enabled as default on most modern machines and OS.
-It has a focus on low pause-times and high throughput.
-This can be enabled using `-XX:+UseG1GC` switch.
+It has a focus on low pause times and high throughput.
+This can be enabled using the `-XX:+UseG1GC` switch.
 -   **Z Garbage Collector**: This is a new experimental GC introduced in JDK11.
 It is a scalable low-latency collector.
 It's concurrent and does not stop the execution of application threads, hence no stop-the-world.
 It is intended for applications that require low latency and/or use a very large heap(multi-terabytes).
-This can be enabled using `-XX:+UseZGC` switch.
+This can be enabled using the `-XX:+UseZGC` switch.

 ## GC process